Monty Python and the Holy Grail: Plot

-Arthur and Bedevere are given directions by an old man and attempt to satisfy the strange requests of the dreaded Knights Who Say "Ni!".
-Sir Robin avoids a fight with a Three-Headed Knight by running away while the heads are arguing amongst themselves.
-Sir Galahad is led by a grail-shaped beacon to Castle Anthrax, which is occupied exclusively by nubile young women, who wish to be punished for misleading him, but is "rescued" against his will by Lancelot.
-Lancelot receives an arrow-shot note from Swamp Castle.
+Arthur and Bedevere are given directions by an old soothsayer and attempt to satisfy the strange requests of the dreaded Knights Who Say "Ni!".
+Robin avoids a fight with a Three-Headed Knight by running away while the heads are arguing amongst themselves.
+Galahad is led by a grail-shaped beacon to Castle Anthrax, which is occupied exclusively by nubile young women, all of whom attempt to woo him, but is "rescued" against his will by Lancelot.
+Lancelot receives an arrow-shot note from the nearby Swamp Castle.
 Believing the author is a lady being forced to marry against her will, he storms the castle and slaughters several wedding party members, only to discover the author is an effeminate prince.

 Arthur and his knights regroup and are joined by Brother Maynard, his monk brethren, and three new knights: Bors, Gawain and Ector.
 They meet Tim the Enchanter, a pyromancer who directs them to a cave where the location of the Grail is said to be written.
 The entrance to the cave is guarded by the Rabbit of Caerbannog.
 Underestimating it, the knights attack, but the Rabbit easily kills Bors, Gawain and Ector.
-Arthur uses the "Holy Hand Grenade of Antioch", provided by Brother Maynard, to destroy the creature.
-Inside the cave, they find an inscription from Joseph of Arimathea, directing them to "the Castle of Aarrgh".
-They are interrupted by an attack from the animated "Legendary Black Beast" that lives in the cave, which devours Brother Maynard and pursues the others.
+Arthur uses the "Holy Hand Grenade of Antioch", provided by Brother Maynard, to destroy the creature; the police officers investigating the historian's murder hear the explosion and begin pursuing them.
+Inside the cave, they find an inscription from Joseph of Arimathea, directing them to "the Castle of Arrrghhh".
+They are interrupted by an attack from the animated "Legendary Black Beast of Arrrghhh" that lives in the cave, which devours Brother Maynard and pursues the others.
 Arthur and the knights escape after the film's animator unexpectedly suffers a fatal heart attack, erasing the Black Beast.

-The knights approach the Bridge of Death, where the soothsaying bridge-keeper demands they each answer three questions in order to pass or else be cast into the Gorge of Eternal Peril.
+The knights approach the Bridge of Death, where the bridgekeeper, the soothsayer Arthur and Bedevere met earlier, demands they each answer three questions in order to pass or else be cast into the Gorge of Eternal Peril.
 Lancelot easily answers simple questions and crosses.
 An overly cocky Robin is defeated by an unexpectedly difficult question, and an indecisive Galahad fails an easy one; both are magically flung into the gorge.
-When Arthur asks for clarification on a question regarding the airspeed velocity of an unladen swallow, the bridge-keeper cannot answer and is himself thrown into the gorge.
+When Arthur asks for clarification on a question regarding the airspeed velocity of an unladen swallow, the bridgekeeper cannot answer and is himself thrown into the gorge.

 Arthur and Bedevere cannot find Lancelot, unaware that he has been arrested by police investigating the historian's death.
-They find Castle Aarrgh occupied by the French soldiers from earlier in the film.
+They find Castle Arrrghhh occupied by the French soldiers from earlier in the film.
 After being repelled by showers of manure, they summon an army of knights and prepare to assault the castle.
 As the army charges, the police arrive, arrest Arthur and Bedevere on suspicion of the murder of the historian, and break the camera, abruptly ending the film.